 If your child's spleen was removed for a blood disorder or lymphoma, your child may need more treatment depending on the disorder.

-If your child is an infant, try not to let your baby cry for too long for the first 3 to 4 weeks after surgery.
-Staying calm yourself will help your baby stay calm.
 When you lift your baby, support both the baby's head and bottom for the first 4 to 6 weeks after surgery.

 Toddlers and older children will often stop any activity if they get tired.
-Do not press them to do more if they seem tired.
+DO NOT press them to do more if they seem tired.

 You can give your child acetaminophen (Tylenol) for pain.
 The doctor may also prescribe other pain medicines to use at home if your child needs them.

 Most people live a normal active life without a spleen, but there is always a risk of getting an infection.
-This is because the spleen is part of the body's immune system, helping fight infections.
+This is because the spleen is part of the body's immune system, helping fight certain infections.